 Parents Who Lead is a proven initiative modeled after the National Parent Leadership Institute's parent leadership program.
 Locally, it is a direct result of the partnership between Jacksonville Public Education Fund, Duval County Public Schools, and Kids Hope Alliance.
-The goal of PWL is to develop civic-minded community members who will positively impact the city and its children through advocacy, public policy, and action.
+The goal of PWL is to develop civic-minded community members who will positively impact the city and the children who reside in it through advocacy, public policy, and action.